castwide/gamefic/README.md

 # Running the Examples

-The Git repo includes a demo game in the examples directory.
+The Git repo includes several demo games in the examples directory.
 You can run them from the command line like so:

-    gamefic test examples/simple
+    gamefic test examples/[name]

-The simple.rb example consists of a room and a closet.
-The room has a book in it.
-Try the following commands to see how it works:

-    look
-	look at book
-	pick up book
-	read book
-	drop book

-There is also a working implementation of [Cloak of Darkness](http://www.firthworks.com/roger/cloak/), courtesy of Peter Orme:
+One of the examples is a Gamefic implementation of [Cloak of Darkness](http://www.firthworks.com/roger/cloak/), courtesy of Peter Orme:

     gamefic test examples/cloak_of_darkness